kadena-io/chainweb-mining-client/README.md

 The external mining tool is called by adding the target as the last command line parameter and passing the work bytes on stdin.

+### Non-PoW mining

+The Non-PoW mining modes ignore the PoW nonce of block headers, instead just returning the input block header when they "mine" a block.
+Naturally this makes their blocks invalid from the perspective of mainnet or testnet.
+A chainweb node running in development mode can disable the PoW validity check by setting the DISABLE_POW_VALIDATION environment variable to `1`, making these modes produce valid blocks.

+The modes are:
+    1. simulation.
+This mode accepts a hash rate via `--hash-rate`, for example `--hash-rate 100M` and produces a block with a delay congruent with running a real miner at the given hash rate, given the difficulty of the block header being mined.

+       This mode is useful for testing difficulty adjustment, but because block mining times have a long tail, it may be time consuming.

+    2. constant-delay.
+This mode accepts a delay in seconds via `--constant-delay-block-time` and produces blocks at a constant rate, i.e. a heartbeat, ignoring the block's difficulty.

+       This mode is useful for testing that does not involve PoW or difficulty adjustment at all.

+    3. on-demand.
+This mode creates an HTTP server that binds to the configured interface and port, and listens for a POST request to the `/make-blocks` endpoint.
+The body is a JSON object mapping chain IDs to counts of blocks to mine on those chains.
+The worker will only mine blocks as required to mine as many blocks as have been requested and maintain the braiding condition of chainweb.

+       This mode is useful for generating blocks just after submitting the transactions that make them up, or generating empty blocks in bulk to get past a certain block height and test some new behavior.

 ### Creating a Configuration File